rickhohler/repo-merger/README.md

    compared like non-bare repos.
 4. Review `scan_report.json` and `scan_manifest.json` inside each workspace to
    see what was discovered, ingested, or skipped (including classifications of “likely golden” vs “fragment”).
+Each report now stores data under `"identifier"` keys (one per `--scan-source-id` or derived scan directory), so rerunning with the same identifier updates that section while other identifiers remain untouched.
 Re-running the scan is idempotent; previously ingested fragments are skipped unless their content changes.
+5. Inspect `scan_failed.txt` in the same workspace for absolute paths that still need attention; the other scan outputs already list every processed path so we no longer write `scan_succeeded.txt`.

 ### Bare repositories